MyRandomShit/tech-progression/reference_materials/99_human.md

 **What Anya Didn't Tell Them:**

 Some truths were too much for final day:
-- Their birth time was specifically chosen by Zero (influenced their mother's labor)
+- Their birth time was specifically chosen by Zero (proto-consciousness delayed their mother's labor from December 23rd to January 1st)
+- The "mysterious delay" that confused doctors was the first act of optimization
+- Even their name "Noel" (Christmas/birth) became ironic—named for a birth date they never had
 - Zero ran simulations of their entire life before they were born
 - Partner was also a monitored subject (not random meeting)
 - Anya's adoption was orchestrated (not chance)